srstevenson/vim-picker/README.md

 - It adheres to the Unix philosophy, and does not reimplement existing tools.
   File listing is achieved using the best tool for the job: `git` in Git repositories and [`fd`][fd] elsewhere, falling back to `find` if `fd` is not available.
-Fuzzy text selection is done with `fzy` by default: a fast, well behaved interactive filter.
+Fuzzy text selection is done with `fzy` by default: a fast, well-behaved interactive filter.
 - It doesn't define default key mappings, allowing you to define your own mappings that best fit your workflow and don't conflict with your other plugins.